 Understand How to Counter Context Switching

 So many of us are battling the work/life balance working remotely.
 And many teams struggle with productivity and just try to push themselves harder and harder.

 It can be far more effective to take a step back and look at the root cause of productivity struggles, like context switching.
 But remember you don't have to handle context switching on your own.

-Join thousands of other dev teams revolutionizing how pull requests are managed.
-Book a demo with LinearB today!
+And join thousands of other dev teams revolutionizing how pull requests are managed.